 Make the job description work for you!

-In a previous article we already discussed the importance of job descriptions and how both hiring managers and candidates use them as a reference point.
+the importance of job descriptions and how both hiring managers and candidates use them as a reference point.
 Among other things, a job description can give you an idea of the general way the interview will go, a question or two that may be asked, and so on.

 But this is not all the ways in which job descriptions come in handy.
 They also allow you to tailor your resume to the specific position and to use key words that will get the hiring manager’s favor.

 An excellent way to ensure your resume is making good use of all the resources available is to follow a plan like the one below when writing or editing it for submission.